qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 ................

-The |mActionSimplify| :sup:`Simplify Feature` tool allows you to reduce the number of vertices of a feature, as long as the geometry doesn't change and geometry type is not a multi geometry.
+The |mActionSimplify| :sup:`Simplify Feature` tool allows you to reduce the number of vertices of a feature, as long as the geometry doesn't change.
+With the tool you can also simplify multi-part features.
 First, select a feature.
-It will be highlighted by a red rubber band and a slider will appear.
-Moving the slider, the red rubber band will change its shape to show how the feature is being simplified.
-Click **[OK]** to store the new, simplified geometry.
-If a feature cannot be simplified (e.g. multi-polygons), a message will appear.
+It will be highlighted by a red rubber band and a dialog where you can define a tolerance in map units or pixels will appear. |qg| calculates the amount of vertices that can be deleted while maintaining the geometry using the given tolerance.
+The higher the tolerance is the more vertices can be deleted.
+After gaining the statistics about the simplification just klick the :guilabel:`OK` button.
+The tolerance you used will be saved in |qg| settings so that you can use it the next time you want to simplify a tolerance in your project.

 Add Ring
 ........